Close

 Q: What kind of counseling services are available on campus for my daughter?

-The Counseling Center provides Personal, Crisis, and Consultation counseling services.
+The Center for Counseling and Mental Health Wellness provides Personal, Crisis, and Consultation counseling services.

 Q: Could I talk with a counselor regarding my son's problem?

-All student visits to the Counseling Center are confidential and no information can be released without the student's written consent.
-Although we cannot share confidential information with you, our counselors are available to consult with you if you desire further information about the Counseling Center or if you want to discuss a concern.
+All student visits to the Center for Counseling and Mental Health Wellness are confidential and no information can be released without the student's written consent.
+Although we cannot share confidential information with you, our counselors are available to consult with you if you desire further information about the Center for Counseling and Mental Health Wellness or if you want to discuss a concern.

 Q: What are the staff credentials?